Posts

 The Red Telephone

 She was upstairs when the telephone rang but she had no problem hearing it.
 The polished wood flooring of the hallway and lack of soft furnishings created a hard space where the loud bell could echo and resonate throughout the house.
-She was sitting on the bed filing her nails into shape, the scraping she knew scratched at his nerves which was why she was doing it now.
-To avoid a later minor skirmish.
-She saved the doing of it in his presence for when she wanted to make a point, to emphasize an issue, to deliberately get under his skin.
+Sitting on the bed she inspected her nails.
+One last swipe with the emery board, the scraping she knew scratched at his nerves which was why she was doing it now, to avoid a later minor skirmish.
+She saved the doing of it in his presence for when she wanted to make a point, to emphasize an issue, to de liberately get under his skin.
 She did not rush to answer the call.
-She was not that sort of person.
-She rarely rushed to do anything.
-Slowly she put down the nail file on the bedside table deliberately placing it where she had asked for a phone to be installed just to remind her how ludicrous it was to deny such a simple and necessary luxury.
-The stairs were low rise meaning a long flight with shallow, wide steps, the consequence of having an expansive hall...
+She was not that sort of person and rarely rushed to do anything.
+Slowly she put the nail file on the bedside table deliberately placing it where she had asked for a phone to be installed just to remind her how ludicrous it was to deny such a simple and necessary luxury.